Roland Haig: Second Boer War

 Haig served in operations in the Orange Free State from April.
 He was part of a force attacking Thaba 'Nchu on 27 April, during which the regiment was harassed by rifle fire.
 When another captain was injured, Haig escorted him to an ambulance which was then also attacked, forcing the officer to roll underneath it.
 Haig began to ride back to his squadron, and whilst galloping under fire he came across a soldier whose horse had been shot.
 He gave his own to the man and finished the journey at a run, waving his helmet towards the Boers to signify that they were missing him.
 On 24 May the regiment crossed the Vaal River into the Transvaal.
 Fighting around the Klip River on 29 May, Haig saved another soldier whose horse had been shot, riding through artillery and rifle fire to rescue him.
 Haig participated in the captures of Johannesburg on 31 May and Pretoria on 5 June, and then fought at the Battle of Diamond Hill between 11 and 12 June.
+During later parts of the war he was attached to the 3rd Provision Regiment of Dragoons, and was subsequently an adjutant of the Cavalry Depot until early 1903.

-Haig later received the Queen's South Africa Medal with clasps for Cape Colony, Orange River Colony, Johannesburg, and Diamond Hill.
-On 10 October 1903 he retired from the army, still a captain, to instead join the Imperial Yeomanry.
+For his service in the war, Haig received the Queen's South Africa Medal with clasps for Cape Colony, Orange River Colony, Johannesburg, and Diamond Hill.

+After the end of the war, Haig returned home to the United Kingdom, and on 10 October 1903 he retired from the army, still a captain, to instead join the Imperial Yeomanry.
 This came about because of the results of a serious hunting accident that left him unable to continue in the regular army.
 Within the Yeomanry, Haig joined the Royal Bucks Hussars.
 For 1907 he also took up the role of master of the Radnorshire & West Herefordshire Hunt.